-If artificial intelligence is able to think like a human brain, why do we feed it data like a normal computer?
-Scientists are addressing this question by considering the sensory input we humans receive and have developed an optic device inspired by the working of the human eye.
-Researchers recently published findings of their optical sensor, which could make robotic components far more efficient.
+Why do we feed artificial intelligence data like a normal computer if it can think like a human brain?
+Scientists are addressing this question by considering the sensory input we humans receive and have developed an optic device inspired by how the human eye works.
+Researchers recently published the results of their optical sensor, which could significantly improve the efficiency of robotic components.

-Using ultrathin layers of photosensitive perovskite material, normally adopted in solar cells, the optic device adapts its signals as it senses different intensities of light.
-Perovskites are chemical materials, composed of metal atoms carrying positive charges and oxygen or halide anions, carrying negative charges which layer into an interesting lattice.
+The optic device adapts its signals as it senses different light intensities using ultrathin layers of photosensitive perovskite material commonly used in solar cells.
+Perovskites are chemical materials made up of metal atoms with positive charges and oxygen or halide anions with negative charges that layer to form an intriguing lattice.

-Unlike solar cells, the optic device does not store and use the light provided as energy but instead responds to changes in illumination.
-In doing so, these new’retinomorphic’ sensors send signals to process the image in front of them based on the changes in light.
+Unlike solar cells, the optic device responds to changes in illumination rather than storing and using the light provided as energy.
+These new’retinomorphic’ sensors use light changes to send signals to process the image in front of them.

 Photoreceptors in our eyes are sensitive to changes in light but less responsive to constant illumination.
 The researcher then began to sketch potential devices to mimic the processing behavior of these photoreceptors in our eyes.

 Related Content: Chip-Based Optical Sensor Detects Cancer Biomarker In Urine